8519mark/LittleApp/README.md

-# LittleStore
+# LittleApp
-project on understanding ecommerce enviroment
+project on understanding react, public api, and popular libraries and tools